michelesr/thesis/src/conclusions.md

 thesis demonstrates how working with this tools can be easy and productive.

-The future developments regard the reorganization of the application to a microservice architecture, that can be easily obtained thanks to the migration to a container based infrastructure, and the extension of the implemented Continuous Integration system to provide integration with git server specific features, and better improve the productivity of the development team.
+The future developments regard the reorganization of the application to a microservices architecture, that can be easily obtained thanks to the migration to a container based infrastructure, and the extension of the implemented Continuous Integration system to provide integration with git server specific features, and better improve the productivity of the development team.